Al-Sabinah

 Al-Sabinah (السبينة) is a town in southern Syria, administratively part of the Rif Dimashq Governorate, located southwest of Damascus in the western Ghouta.
 Nearby localities include Ashrafiyat Sahnaya, Darayya, Muadamiyat al-Sham, Sayyidah Zaynab, al-Hajar al-Aswad.
 According to the Syria Central Bureau of Statistics, al-Sabinah had a population of 62,509 in the 2004 census.

-Sbeineh Camp, a Palestinian refugee camp, was established beside the town in 1948.
+Al-Sabinah camp, a Palestinian refugee camp, was established beside the town in 1948.